-If the account designated representative is an investment advisor under Section 3(38) of the Employee Retirement Income Security Act of 1974, STC may requires the following: (I) Depositor to provide us a copy of the instruments appointing the investment advisor's current registration under the investment advisor's acceptance of such appointment; (II) certificate evidencing the investment advisor's current registration under the Investment Advisor's Act of 1940; and, (III) an acknowledgement by the investment advisor that he/she is a fiduciary of the Account.
+If the account designated representative is an investment advisor under Section 3(38) of the Employee Retirement Income Security Act of 1974, STC may requires the following: (I) Depositor to provide us a copy of the instruments appointing the investment advisor and evidencing the investment advisor's acceptance of such appointment; (II) certificate evidencing the investment advisor's current registration under the Investment Advisor's Act of 1940; and, (III) an acknowledgement by the investment advisor that he/she is a fiduciary of the Account.
 STC has no duty to determine the validity of any account designated representative authorized by the Depositor.
 The account designated representative may give STC directions to have us buy, sell, or reinvest public securities and investments that are traded on a recognized exchange or "over the counter," excluding any securities which may be issued by STC.
 The account designated representative may also direct STC with respect to alternative and/or private investments.

 STC shall be responsible only for the execution of such orders and for maintaining adequate records thereof.
 However, if any such orders are not received as required, or, if received, are unclear in the sole opinion of the Custodian, all or a portion of the account may be held in its current investments or remain un-invested without liability for loss of income or appreciation, and without liability for interest pending receipt of such orders or clarification as are acceptable to STC in its sole discretion, the contribution may be returned.
 STC will follow the written instructions from the account designated representative until notification from the Depositor that he/she is terminating the representative's appointment.
-STC shall not be held responsible for losses of any kind that may result from directions, actions, or failure to act by the account designated representative elected and authorized by the Depositor.
+STC shall not be held responsible for losses of any kind that may result from directions, actions, or failure to act by the account designated representative, and the Depositor agrees to reimburse STC for any loss we may incur as a result of such directions, actions, or failures to act by the account designated representative elected and authorized by the Depositor.

-9.06 Prohibited Transactions
+9.16 Prohibited Transactions